iionly/comment_edit_permissions/README.md

 New permissions:

 - Comments: outside group context only the comment owner and admins are allowed to edit/delete a comment.
 Inside group context the group owner also has edit/delete permissions,
-- Discussion replies: outside group context only the discussion reply owner and admins are allowed to edit/delete a discussion reply.
-Inside group context the group owner also has edit/delete permissions,
+- Discussion replies: same as comments because discussion replies are handled as comments on Elgg 3,
 - Likes: outside group context the like annotation owner, the owner of the entity the like was added to and admins are allowed to delete a like.
 Inside group context the group owner also has delete permission.